zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

 - ``flash/its_flash.c`` - Contains the ``its_flash`` implementations common to
   all flash types.

+- ``flash/its_flash_nand.c`` - Implements the ITS flash interface for a NAND flash device, on top of the CMSIS flash interface implemented by the target.
+  This implementation writes entire block updates in one-shot, so the CMSIS flash implementation **must** be able to detect incomplete writes and return an error the next time the block is read.

 - ``flash/its_flash_nor.c`` - Implements the ITS flash interface for a NOR flash device, on top of the CMSIS flash interface implemented by the target.